HaxeFlixel/flixel-docs/documentation/04_community/08-code-style.html.md

 ## Using switch-case as an Expression

 Unlike in most other languages with object-oriented syntax, everything in Haxe is an expression.
 This extends to `switch-case`, meaning that it evaluates to a value.
-This value can be assinged to a variable, passed to a function or simply returned by a function:
+This value can be assigned to a variable, passed to a function or simply returned by a function:

 ```haxe
 private function getColor(color:Color):Int